JakeRich7/roman_numeral_react_converter/README.md

 ### Running the Project

 #### Backend (Express)
-1. Navigate to the backend folder
+1. Navigate to the backend folder (root)
 2. Install dependencies: `npm install`
 3. Start the server: `npm start` (server will run on http://localhost:8080)

 #### Frontend (React)
-1. Navigate to the frontend folder
+1. Navigate to the frontend folder (roman-numeral-ui)
 2. Install dependencies: `npm install`
 3. Start the app: `npm start` (app will run on http://localhost:3000)